alexlafetra/stepchild/manual/manual.md

 ### 1.9 Status Icons

-The top of the Main Sequence displays the loop points, the current **Status Icons**, and a **tooltip** for the last action the user did (hopefully making it easier to understand the control scheme).
+The top of the Main Sequence displays the [loop points](#6-loops), the current **Status Icons**, and a **tooltip** for the last action the user did (hopefully, the tooltip makes it easier to learn the control scheme).

-Different status icons, each signifiying that a specific time-based event is taking place, will be displayed above the Main Sequence.
+Different status icons, each signifiying that a specific time-based event is actively taking place, will be displayed above the Main Sequence.
 Below is a list of all the status icons and what they signify:

 ![1-Shot Recording](images/top_icons/1shot_rec.jpg) --> [One-shot recording](#b-recording) mode is on.